Vacation (Exempt & Administrative Staff)

 Departments which experience cyclical periods of heavy workload may require that vacations not be taken during those times.
 Likewise, departments which experience "downtime" during certain periods may encourage staff to schedule vacations at those times.
-In these cases department heads should notify staff of these requirements in advance, preferably at the time of hire.
+In these cases, department heads should notify staff of these requirements in advance, preferably at the time of hire.

 Your supervisor or department head is responsible for scheduling all vacations.
-Although every reasonable attempt will be made to accommodate your request, your department head has the right to limit or refuse vacations if, in his/her opinion, your vacation at that time would disrupt department operations.
+Although every reasonable attempt will be made to accommodate your request, your department head has the right to limit or refuse vacations if, in their opinion, your vacation at that time would disrupt department operations.